fin-cli/handbook/guides/doctor/doctor-customize-config.md

 ## Available check types

-Some `wp doctor` check types are configurable, meaning the default setting can be changed, while other check types are abstracted in such a way that they can be reusable.
+Some `fin doctor` check types are configurable, meaning the default setting can be changed, while other check types are abstracted in such a way that they can be reusable.
 For instance, the `Autoload_Options_Size` check accepts an option 'threshold\_kb' while `Plugin_Status` accepts 'plugin' and 'status' as options.

 The configurable check types include: